10 monthly tasks for good business health

 Set aside two hours a month to review industry news.
 Sign up for Google Alerts and set an alert so that the news comes to your inbox.
 If you are a consultant in the medical industry, you could set one up for "medical trends"or "new technologies in medicine".

 Use cloud-based applications to store data and ensure your information is always available and automatically backed up.
 Relying on your hard drive leaves you vulnerable in the face of burglary, fire or natural disasters.
 If you use your hard drive to store data, make sure you do at least one monthly backup online or to an external device.

-Arrange meetings with your accountant or bookkeeper, board of directors and investors.
+Arrange meetings with your accountant or bookkeeper, and investors.
 Meet them at the office or a cafe for a half-hour chat over coffee.
 Review business performance for the last 30 days and last quarter to check you're on track.